How to Get Lots of Tomatoes

 I have been growing tomatoes for years.
 Since I have read lots of gardening magazines, I've picked up a few tips that do help tomatoes do better.

-My favorite one and the one with the best results is to take the plant and strip all of the bottom leaves, leaving about 6 leaves on the plant.
-Leaving 4 is fine if it is a small plant.
+My favorite one and the one with the best results is to take the plant and strip all of the bottom leaves, leaving about six leaves on the plant.
+Leaving four is fine if it is a small plant.
 Either place this in the ground sideways in a trench you have made or deeper than you would otherwise.
 Cover the stem to within just around an inch of the leaves.
 It will look like you have a tiny plant, but it will give you big dividends in the end.
-You're plant will grow quickly and you will have a big plant in no time.
+Your plant will grow quickly, and you will have a big plant in no time.

 Why does this work?
 The plant will grow more roots along the stem.
 The better the roots, the bigger your plant will be.
 The bigger the plant, the more tomatoes you will get.